biobankinguk/biobankinguk/elastic-search/AZURE.md

 | 9200 | TCP      | `<your-ip>` | Any         |

 \
-Once this rule has been applied the `confiugre-search.ps1` script can be edited, such that the `$base` variable is properly set.
+Once this rule has been applied the `configure-search.ps1` script can be edited, such that the `$base` variable is properly set.

 ```Powershell
 $base = "http://<vm-public-ip>:9200"
 ```

-The script can then be ran, confirming the indices have been properly created.
+Running the script will confirm the creation of two indicies - `collections` and `capabilties`.

+More information about the powershell script can be found via its dedicated [README]().

 ## Configuring The Virtual Network